alsmal23/S4T1TM2/README.md

 #### Details on Major Features and Functions
 Timer
-A time with start, stop and pause functionatliy allows a user to track their tasks in real time on their mobile phone (not available on web).
-If paused, once the task has been resumed the user can log some details about the break.
-Once a task has been stopped a user can log details about a task, including description of the task, change projects, start/stop times, etc.
+* Start: Starts a timer and displays it in notification bar with simple options
+* Pause: Pauses timer, tasks track paused time.
+Unpause brings up a simple page to save notes about the break or change the time of the break.
+* Stop: Stops the task.
+Brings up a simple page to save notes about the task or change any of the feilds on the task.
+-
+Project
+* Project fields: Name, Employer/Client, Description, Location, Rate, Color, Archive (yes/no)

 Tasks
-There are two different task views avaiable.
-The first is a summary list of tasks including task names, and minimal information on start/stop times, break times, tags, billing information, and description.
-The second is a calendar view (with week and month views) that allows more visability into.
-Tasks also include information about expenses, billing, and happiness with the task performed which are not relevant to our research.
+Two different task views calendar or list on web app, list only on mobile app.
+* Task Data: Project, Start Date & Time, End Date & Time, Tags (many), Task Type (Task, Milage, Call [predefined, not editable]), Billable (yes/no), Paid (yes/no)
+* Feeling Options → :D     :|     :/    :( ...This features seems kind of out of place in the app, I suppose it's a quality of job/life measure.
+No compiling or statistics on this field.
+* Notes section: A Large-ish text field where notes can be added after the task has been completed (either at manual creation or when the timer is stopped).
+* Expenses Fields: Date & time incurred, Amount, Description, Paid Status <yes/no>
+* Break Fields (pause): Start/Stop & Duration, Description

 Tags
-Tasks can be tagged with custom tags, colored with an RBG color value system, teams are able to use these to indicate whatever they need and are used as a filter for statistics reporting.
-In addition, the properties of each tag includes a statitical review of what projects the tag was used on.
+* Tag fields: Name and color

 Statistics
-The statistics reporting is a major feature of timesheets as it allows users to see how much overall time they are spending and where that time is going.
-Some of the more relevant features are: Date selections (several quick access pre-defined periods, as well as custom periods), Time Spent, Break Time,  Progress (since it doesn't track goals, this is more like a sum of time spent day to day), Average Daily Working Hours, Time Spent Per Tag (a pie chart and hour break down text list), Projects (a pie chart and hour breakdown in text).
+* Reporting Features: Date selections (several quick access pre-defined periods, as well as custom periods), Time Spent, Break Time, Salary, Progress (since it doesn't track goals, this is more like a sum of time spent day to day), Average Daily Working Hours, Time Spent Per Tag (a pie chart and hour break down text list), Projects (a pie chart and hour break down text

-Contracting
-There are numerous features for contracting work that are not relevant to our project that aren't detailed here, but inlucde: tracking if a task is billable and if it has been paid, hourly rates, overtime, and invoices.

 ## Project Overview
-YAAM is a client-server application with all data stored on a cloud server as a service.
-Customers will be able to create their own user accounts and run a client-side desktop application in order to access that server.
-The client will observe the developer and issue smart reminders to log work done when the developer uses IDEs, for example.
+YAAM is a client-server application with all data stored on a private server.
+Customers will host a YAAM server and make accounts for their team on that server.
+They will run a client side desktop application in order to access that server.
+The client will observe the developer and issue smart reminders to log work done when the developer uses IDEs for example.
 This will allow us to bring  Rescue Times tracking ability, and TimeSheets intentional tracking with Agilean's application domain specific reporting, and project progress tracking.

 With automatic reminders tracking data will be more reliable.
 This will enable project leads to understand their teams velocity and generate more accurate predictions about future productivity.
 With online storage, YAAM will provide project managers with powerful options for communicating with their customers, and permissions will allow those customers to only see what information matters to them, without all of the technical details.

 ## Project Architecture
 The project architecture for our software incorporates various ideas from both our team and our product reviews.
-Our architecture will make use a cloud-based client-server approach to maximize team collaboration and accessibility.
+Our architecture will make use a client-server approach to maximize team collaboration and accessibility.
 All software implementations (client and server) will be written in Java 8, with the exception of the server's persistent data storage.
 The client's role is to provide the means for inputting and reviewing project data.
 The server's role is to serve as a database endpoint to synchronize all relevant project data to an entire development team.

 #### Client
 The only software client will be a JavaFX-driven GUI desktop application.
-Users will be able to create, edit, and interact with projects and tasks; behind the scenes, all modification data will be sent to the server to handle and store.
+Users will be able to create, edit, and interact with organizations, projects, and tasks; behind the scenes, all modification data will be sent to the server to handle and store.
 The desktop application will serve to organize tasks, track time spent on tasks, and provide a statistical aggregation breakdown for tasks.
-The client will synchronize all modified project data with the cloud server.

 The following third-party softwares will be used in the client architecture:
 - To provide a GUI with rich UI design: